Fighting for Real News Conference

 12/13 November 2017, Cambridge

-Fighting for real news will top the agenda at the Society of Editors annual conference in Cambridge in November.
+Fighting for real news topped the agenda at the sell-out Society of Editors annual conference in Cambridge in November.

-Taking place on Sunday 12 November and Monday 13 November, the agenda will focus on fighting fake news and the value of legitimate news sources, police and media relationships and counter-terrorism and funding journalism online.
+Taking place on Sunday 12 November and Monday 13 November, the agenda focused on fighting fake news and the value of legitimate news sources, police and media relationships and counter-terrorism, freedom of expression worldwide and ideas and innovations.

 Ian MacGregor, President of the Society of Editors and Editor Emeritus at the Telegraph said: